Much of Johnny Cash's music contained themes of sorrow, moral tribulation, and redemption, especially in the later stages of his career.

-Johnny Cash was known for his deep, calm bass-baritone voice, the distinctive sound of his Tennessee Three backing band characterized by train-like chugging guitar rhythms, a rebelliousness coupled with an increasingly somber and humble demeanor, free prison concerts, and a trademark all-black stage wardrobe which earned him the nickname "The Man in Black".
+Johnny Cash was known for his deep, calm, bass-baritone voice, the distinctive sound of his backing band, the Tennessee Three, that was characterized by its train-like chugging guitar rhythms, a rebelliousness coupled with an increasingly somber and humble demeanor, and his free prison concerts.

 Johnny Cash is one of the best-selling music artists of all time, having sold more than 90 million records worldwide.